 Even though WiFi seems to be everywhere these days, your home router is not quite as strong as you might think.
 Fixing your TV’s connectivity problem could be as simple as moving your router a little closer to the television.

-It’s important to make sure there is no interference between the two devices.
-If there are too many other tech products between the router and the TV, such as an Alexa, baby monitors, or gaming systems, the connection could be affected.
 The construction of your home could also be a problem.
-Dense materials, like a cement or adobe wall, could also interfere with a strong connection.
+Dense materials, like cement or adobe wall, could also interfere with a strong connection.

-It gets a little more involved here, but most users can still access this solution with some guidance.
+It gets a little more involved here, but most users can still access these solutions with some guidance.

-Usually, your electronic devices that connect to the internet automatically find the Domain Name System (DNS) and its IP address so you don’t have to worry about it!
-But if your Samsung television still isn’t connecting to your wireless internet, it’s time to learn how to change it manually.
+Electronic devices that connect to the internet usually find the Domain Name System (DNS) and its IP address automatically.
+If your Samsung television still isn’t connecting to your wireless internet, it’s time to change it manually.